-The Data type control specifies the type of data contained in the transactions.
+This control specifies the type of data contained in the transactions.
 The following data types are available for analysis:

-- PRBS-Selects pseudo-random bit sequences. - Memory-Selects a generic data pattern stored in the on chip memory of the Stratix IV E device. - Math-Selects data generated from a simple math function within the FPGA fabric.
+■ PRBS-Selects pseudo-random bit sequences.

+- Memory-Selects a generic data pattern stored in the on chip memory of the Arria II GX device. - Math-Selects data generated from a simple math function within the FPGA fabric

+Error Control

-The Error control controls display data errors detected during analysis and allow you to insert errors:
+This control displays data errors detected during analysis and allows you to insert errors:

-- Detected errors-Displays the number of data errors detected in the hardware. - Inserted errors-Displays the number of errors inserted into the transmit data stream. - Insert Error-Inserts a one-word error into the transmit data stream each time you click the button.
+- Detected Errors-Displays the number of data errors detected in the hardware. - Inserted Errors-Displays the number of errors inserted into the transmit data stream. - Insert Error-Inserts a one-word error into the transmit data stream each time you click the button.
 Insert Error is only enabled during transaction performance analysis. - Clear-Resets the Detected errors and Inserted errors counters to zeros.

+Start

-The Start control initiates HSMC transaction performance analysis.
+This control initiates HSMC transaction performance analysis.